ktap/ktap/README.md

 - safty in sandbox
 - easy to use in embedd environment even without debugging info
 - a pure scripting interface for Linux tracing subsystem
-- support static tracepoint, k(ret)probe, u(ret)probe, timer, dumpstack and more
+- support static tracepoint, k(ret)probe, u(ret)probe, function trace, timer, backtrace and more

 Building & Running
 ------------------